< Scapular region >

 Fig. 2-33.
 Pronator teres.

-The origin of the pronator teres is the medial epicondyle.
+To begin with, the origin of the pronator teres is the medial epicondyle.
 An additional origin is the coronoid process of ulna (Fig. 2-27), which allows the pronation of the forearm.

 Fig. 2-34.
 Flexor carpi radialis.

 In this book, metacarpal bones are depicted as the five lines to distinguish them from the phalanges and extensor expansions (Fig. 2-44).
 Such depiction is also applied for the illustration of the metatarsal bones in the foot (Figs. 8-29,30).

 Flexor carpi radialis also has its origin at the medial epicondyle.
 The muscle is accompanied by the radial artery (Fig. 2-63).
 One can easily feel pulse of one’s radial artery between the flexor carpi radialis and the styloid process of radius.